Glassport, Pennsylvania: Geography

 According to the United States Census Bureau, the borough has a total area of 1.9 sqmi, of which 1.7 sqmi is land and 0.2 sqmi, or 11.05%, is water.

-Surrounding and adjacent neighborhoods
+Surrounding neighborhoods

 Glassport has four land borders, including McKeesport to the north, Port Vue to the northeast, Liberty to the east, and Lincoln to the southeast.
 Across the Monongahela River to the west, Glassport runs adjacent with Dravosburg (with direct connector via Mansfield Bridge), West Mifflin, and Clairton (with direct connector via Clairton-Glassport Bridge).